railsuser2014/openobject-doc-book-en/source/book/3/3_7/accounting_entries.rst

 You can modify the first three fields on each line: the account, the supplier's bank account and the amount that will be paid.
 This arrangement is very practical because it gives you complete visibility of all the company's trade payables.
 You can pay only a part of an invoice, for example, and in preparing your next payment order Open ERP automatically suggests payment of the remainder owed.

-When the payment has been prepared correctly, click  *Confirm* .
+When the payment has been prepared correctly, click :guilabel:`Confirm`.
 The payment then changes to the \ ``Open``\   state and a new button appears that can be used to start the payment process.
 Depending on the chosen payment method, Open ERP provides a file containing all of the payment orders.
 You can send this to the bank to make the payment transfers.

 In future versions of Open ERP it's expected that the system will be able to prepare and print cheques.